CZ-NIC/mininterface/docs/Interfaces.md

 ## `TextInterface`

-Plain text only interface with no dependency as a fallback.
-The non-interactive session becomes interactive if possible but there is no mouse support.
-Does not clear whole screen as TextualInterface if it suits better your program flow.
+A plain-text fallback interface with no dependencies.
+It is configured via [`TextSettings`][mininterface.settings.TextSettings].
+A non-interactive session becomes interactive if possible, but there is no mouse support.
+Unlike TextualInterface, it does not clear the whole screen, should that suit your program flow better.

 ```bash
 $ MININTERFACE_INTERFACE=text ./program.py